After Bihar, bodies found floating in Ganga in Uttar Pradesh’s Ghazipur

 The bodies are suspected to be of coronavirus patients, according to NDTV.
 Locals fear the bodies will contaminate the water and lead to the spread of the infection.

+Corpses were also seen floating under a bridge near the border between Bihar and Uttar Pradesh, reported NDTV.

+A Bharatiya Janata Party legislator, Janardhan Singh Sigriwal, alleged that bodies of Covid victims were being dumped into the river from ambulances driving on the Jaiprabha Setu located in Bihar’s Saran near the border with Ballia in UP.
+Unverified visuals shared on social media corroborated Sigriwal’s allegations.
+“Bodies are thrown over by ambulance drivers from both UP and Bihar,” alleged a resident, Arvind Singh.

 On Monday, the floating bodies in Ganga in Buxar had caused panic among the residents.
 While some reports said there were around 10 to 12 bodies, others said there were 40-45 bodies.
 Some reports placed the number even higher, at 150 bodies.
+Officials on Tuesday said a total of 71 corpses had washed up on the banks of Ganga.

 Villagers and officials suspect these were Covid fatalities thrown into the river, leading to massive panic and worry that residents will contract the coronavirus infection.

+“All night the bodies were taken out and post mortems were carried out,” read a press release by the Buxar administration.
+“Because they were decomposed, the cause of death has not been established yet.
+We have saved DNA traces to help identify the corpses.”

 Officials in Bihar also suspect the bodies were from Uttar Pradesh.
 Chausa Block Development Officer Ashok Kumar said that many Uttar Pradesh districts were situated across the river and “the bodies may have been dumped in the Ganges for reasons not known to us”.